British Columbia House

 British Columbia House is a Grade II listed building at 1 and 3, Regent Street, Westminster, London.

-Designed by architect Alfred Barr, British Columbia House was constructed in 1914 as the premises of the Agent-General of the Province of British Columbia, a position then held by John Herbert Turner.
-At the time of the building's official opening, in 1915, Turner had been replaced by Richard McBride, but McBride's death, in 1917, saw him return to the Agent-General's role.
+Designed by architect Alfred Burr, British Columbia House was constructed in 1914 as the premises of the Agent-General of the province of British Columbia, a position then held by John Herbert Turner.
+At the time of the building's official opening, in 1915, Turner had been replaced by Richard McBride, but McBride's death, in 1917, saw Turner return to the Agent-General's role.

 The building is owned by the Crown Estate and is now a commercial building.
 It underwent a £8.5 million refurbishment in 2013.